California Top 33 Epic Engagement Photography Locations

 3) Mammoth Lakes: Gorgeous lakes and then some.

 If you love mountains and lakes, this should be on top of your list!
-Located in the Eastern Sierra, Mammoth is loaded with outdoors activities (skiing, biking, kayaking, fly fishing, etc) and amazing views all around.
+Located in the Eastern Sierra, Mammoth is loaded with outdoor activities (skiing, biking, kayaking, fly fishing, etc) and amazing views all around.
 Adventure is available year-round in Mammoth Lakes.
-I love visiting here for fall colors and early spring for snow covered mountains.
+I love visiting here for fall colors and early spring for snow-covered mountains.
 In addition, the drive here is one of a kind with miles and miles of mountain tops once you get to highway 395.
+California Top 33 Epic Engagement Photography Locations.

 Tips: Mammoth Lakes area has lots of hot springs – there’s no better feeling than relaxing after a long day exploring the mountains.